Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 I have written two long entries about Syndicate here and here.
 There's a lot of crabbing about Syndicate on the net, but I thoroughly enjoyed a lot of it.
 If you are looking for an open-world game, Syndicate might be of interest.
 If you like elaborate/different/well-thought-out missions/events, you will for the most part not like Syndicate.
 The first half is better than the second half (on my 2nd/3rd/4th run-through I quit before the kids started having weapon/dress problems again), the main story is better than the wacky celebrity side missions (Marx, Darwin, etc).
 There are a subset of missions that force varying loss of agency (mostly concentrated in the second half) -- no-weapons-allowed missions; you-must-stealth missions; no-weapons-allowed and you can't climb because of your goddamn party dress mission, escort someone extremely slowly but don't let enemies see you mission, jackass hypnotizes you if you accidentally look at him for 0.1 second mission, a mythological being neuters your ability to attack mission etc. Maybe each of these would be good mechanics in a good mission but they're shit mechanics in shit missions.
 With the rest, there's just too many that are identical/very similar.
 Go here, fight baddies/protect someone/stealth with poor instructions, get/defuse/destroy thing, deliver thing/return.
 Like Grand Theft Auto V for the last ten years.

-One trick to keep things lively, at least the open-world non-main story missions, is to spice up the chaos, turn a normal grab-n-go into a clusterfuck.
+You will perhaps notice that most of these entries are about open world situations, not player campaign ones.
+Most people are more interested in the actual main story and go on about how conquering boroughs is just a series of boring side-missions.
+One trick to keep things lively is to spice up the chaos which you cannot do in story missions because they're so tightly scripted: turn a normal grab-n-go into a clusterfuck.
 There are a few ways to up the nonsense, my favorite is to start one mission that has a wandering icon (hijack this shipment convoy, etc), and literally drive that through another stationary mission (Templar hunt etc).
 It is nice that this is an option.
 Though sometimes this doesn't work: when in Cargo Escort, if you command Rooks to attack someone on the Train Robbery train, the Cargo Escort mission disappears.
+Which was fine; during one session, I started Cargo Escort four times and each time the Train Robbery train would sidle up right beside me.
+Train Robbery is worth a lot more than Cargo Escort, so I'd just jump off the wagon, onto the train.
+That sort of thing will never happen in a story mission.

 Honestly the side missions are more fun.
-Have your Rooks do the mission, or see if you can just run through the area and quickly finish it, cram two side missions together as just mentioned, etc. Play with the algorithms without grinding through the time it takes to reset main missions over and over.
+Have your Rooks do the mission, or see if you can just run through the area and quickly finish it, cram two side missions together as just mentioned, etc. Play with the algorithms without grinding through the time it takes to reset main missions over and over, bullshit unskippable cut scenes, ridiculous klaxon sounding if you don't have your eyes glued on a target, etc.

 There are some great hilarious moments of random gameplay.
 A Rook struggles with his injuries lying on the ground.
 Valiantly, he composes himself, starts rising to his feet ... and is immediately is trampled to death by horses frightened by the gunfire.